robbert-vdh/yabridge/README.md

 When developing or debugging yabridge you can change the build type to either `debug` or `debugoptimized` to enable debug symbols and optionally also disable optimizations.

+## Debugging

+Wine's error messages and warning are typically very helpful whenever a plugin doesn't work right away.
+Sadly this information is not always available.
+For instance Bitwig hides a plugin's STDOUT and STDERR streams from you.
+To make it easier to debug malfunctioning plugins, yabridge offers two environment
+variables:

+- `YABRIDGE_DEBUG_FILE=<path>` allows you to write the Wine VST host's STDOUT and STDERR messages to a file.
+For example, you could launch your DAW with `env YABRIDGE_DEBUG_FILE=/tmp/yabridge.log <daw>`, and then use `tail -F /tmp/yabridge.log` to keep track of that file.
+If this option is not absent then yabridge will write its debug messages to STDERR instead.
+- `YABRIDGE_DEBUG_LEVEL={0,1}` allows you to set the verbosity of the debug information.
+Every level increases the verbosity of the debug information:

+  - A value of `0` (the default) means that yabridge will only output messages from the Wine process and some basic information such as the plugin being loaded and the wineprefix being used.
+  - A value of `1` will log information about all events and function calls being sent between the VST host and the plugin.
+This can be very verbose but it makes it easier to see if yabridge is handling things incorrectly.

+  More detailed information about these levels can be found in `src/common/logging.h`.

 ## Rationale